aminda007/linkedin-scrapper/README.md

 # linkedin-scrapper

-extract information from linkedin profiles
+extract information from linkedin profiles using BeautifulSoup API.